 User Review( votes)

-Award: Scholarships valued at 3000 to 5000 euro each, applied as a reduction to the tuition fees of a full-time undergraduate programme for the first year of study only.
+- Awards: Scholarships valued at Up to 5000 euro each, applied as a reduction to the tuition fees of a full-time undergraduate programme for the first year of study only.

 - Where there is competition for places, have good enough examination results to be included among those to whom offers are made (see Leaving Certificate scoring system, Advanced GCE (A-Level) scoring system or Other examination systems).

 - How to Apply: Students have to take admission in the bachelor’s degree program at the university

 - Scholarship application documents such as